AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 - **Schedule refreshes** – Define update frequency (e.g., daily).
 - **Configure consent settings** – Determine which profiles are eligible to be included in connections by selecting a consent mode: opt-in, opt-out, or none.

+>[!NOTE]
+>
+>You can add or remove audiences and update the refresh schedule directly in the Collaboration UI.
+To change other settings, such as match keys or consent mode, you must delete and recreate the data connection.

 >[!IMPORTANT]
 >
 >**Audience provisioning limits by role:**